asmcos/requests/README.md

+# Requests
 [![license](http://dmlc.github.io/img/apache2.svg)](https://raw.githubusercontent.com/ahuigo/requests/master/LICENSE)

 # requests

-Requests is an HTTP library  , it is easy to use.
+Requests is an HTTP library, it is easy to use.
 Similar to Python requests.

 # Installation